Professor Joseph Harris has published a new book: Achieving Access: Professional Movements...

 His current research agenda centers on the politics of social policy in the industrializing world; comparative understanding of state capacity, bureaucratic autonomy, and the developmental state; the emergent sociology of global health; and policy diffusion from the global periphery.

-Forthcoming.
-Achieving Access: Professional Movements, Politics, and the Struggle for Health Universalism in Thailand, Brazil, and South Africa.
+2017.
+Achieving Access: Professional Movements and the Politics of Health Universalism.
 Cornell University Press.

 - “Moving Towards Universal Health Coverage: Lessons from 11 Country Studies.”
 The Lancet. (multiple co-authors, second author).